 Social impact strategist.
 Long-term thinker and student of history.
 Food addict.
 Global circumnavigator.
 Aspiring Spanish speaker.
 Co-founder of Giving Circles Fund.
 Ari and Levi’s dad!

-Mike Berkowitz is co-founder and Principal of Third Plateau Social Impact Strategies, LLC.
+Mike Berkowitz is co-founder of Third Plateau Social Impact Strategies, LLC.
 An experienced facilitator and strategist, and a passionate believer in long-term solutions that drive social change, Mike leads much of Third Plateau’s philanthropic advisory practice and its work on strengthening U.S. democracy.

 Mike is founder and Executive Director of the Democracy Funders Network, a cross-ideological learning and action community for donors concerned about the health of American democracy.
 He is also co-founder of Patriots & Pragmatists, a cross-ideological network and convening space for politically engaged individuals committed to defending, rebuilding, and sustaining fundamental democratic norms, values, and institutions.
 Additionally, Mike directs the Election Integrity Fund, a nonpartisan rapid response fund focused on ensuring a free and fair election in the U.S.